Equity Release in Scotland

 • Your age: You need to be over 55 for these products.

-• Your life expectancy: If your life expectancy is quite short, you may find there are more providers available to lend you your maximum amount.
+• Your life expectancy: If your life expectancy is short, you may find more providers available to lend you your maximum amount.

 • Your income: The higher, the better.
 The source will also be taken into account.

-• Your credit history: Lenders look more favourably on those with a good credit history.
-Those with bad credit can still be eligible, but they may not be able to access as much or with as preferential a rate.
+• Your credit history: Lenders favour those with good credit histories.
+Those with bad credit can still be eligible but may not be able to access as much or at a preferential rate.

-• Your property’s value: Lenders need your property to be worth at least £70,000.
-Others will demand it to be higher.
+• Your property’s value: Lenders require your property to be worth at least £70,000, but others will demand it be higher.

 • Your location: Some providers only offer equity release for particular areas.

 • Your property type: Lenders usually prefer standard construction homes.
-Those in a listed property, for example, may have fewer lender options.
+Those in a listed property may have fewer lender options.

-While the rules are not different in Scotland, there are issues that are more common North of the border that can be a key consideration.
+While the rules are not different in Scotland, some issues are more common north of the border, which can be a key consideration.
 For example, in addition to only lending to certain property types, some lenders will only consider equity release applications from mainland Scotland or its key towns.
-That doesn’t make finding a lender much more difficult if you live in the Highlands or in a listed home.
+That doesn’t make finding a lender much more difficult if you live in the Highlands or a listed home.

 How a broker can help with equity release

-A broker can be invaluable if you are looking to release equity from your home in Scotland.
-The process can be complex and overwhelming – which a broker can cut right through.
+A broker can be invaluable if you want to release equity from your home in Scotland.
+The process can be complex and overwhelming – which a broker can cut through.

-An expert in equity release products and providers in Scotland will advise you as to who the best lenders are for you.
+An expert in equity release products and providers in Scotland will advise you on who the best lenders are.
 That means your chances of a successful application are improved.
-It also means you can maximise the amount released to you at the lowest available rate.
+It also means you can maximise the amount released at the lowest available rate.

-The brokers we work with will consider every aspect of your personal and financial situation to ensure you only ever apply for a product for which you are eligible.
+The brokers we work with will consider every aspect of your personal and financial situation to ensure you only apply for a product for which you are eligible.
 They will guide you through every step, making your entire application easier.
-The result is you can save yourself time, stress and money.
+The result is that you can save yourself time, stress, and money.

-If you get in touch we’ll arrange for an equity release specialist to contact you directly for a free initial discussion.
+If you contact us, we’ll arrange for an equity release specialist to contact you directly for a free initial discussion.

 Who are the best equity release providers in Scotland?

-There is no one equity release provider in Scotland that is always the best.
+No one equity release provider in Scotland is always the best.
 The best provider for you will be the one that you meet the requirements for and answers your needs most closely.
-That means the provider that loans you the maximum amount at a rate that is affordable to you – something a broker could help you achieve.
+That means the provider loans you the maximum amount at an affordable rate – something a broker could help you achieve.

-The majority of the mainstream providers in the UK now all offer equity release schemes to mainland Scotland.
+The majority of the UK’s mainstream providers now offer equity release schemes to mainland Scotland.
 Some, as mentioned, will have geographical restrictions within their eligibility criteria.
 You will find that household names like Scottish Widows Aviva, Canada Life and Legal & General are all potential options.
 But that is not an exhaustive list by any means.

 We're so confident in our service, we guarantee it.